snowsum/onlyoffice-macro-China-stock-realtime/readme.md

-This is a macro script to get realtime stock price from website "http://qt.gtimg.cn/q=s_" + stockNumber;
+This is a macro script to get realtime stock price from website API when you open the sheet

 This script do 4 things.
 - Get stock number from the table, A1:A200